Bodyshots/heartbreaker/README.md

 # Other Notes
 - This game is a WIP (though I'm not planning to work on it any time soon).
 Things may be added, removed, etc. Who knows what'll happen?

 - If you've played the game, you'll notice that some questions tend to repeat themselves across multiple playthroughs.
-This is because I only added 20 questions to the game.
-I ask you 10 of these questions (no repeats).
-So, for each completed playthrough you're going to cover 1/2 of my made questions.
+This is because I only added 53 questions to the game.
+I ask you 10-20 of these questions (no repeats).
+So, for each completed playthrough you're going to about half of my made questions.
 That's a lot!
 If you do have anymore questions, feel free to suggest them.